Kyrgyzstan

 Töö Ashuu Tunnel is a high mountain tunnel at an elevation of 3.180m (10,433ft) above the sea level, located in the Chuy Region of Kyrgyzstan.

-Moldo-Ashuu is a high mountain pass at an elevation of 3.346m (10,977ft) above the sea level, located in the Naryn province of Kyrgyzstan.
+Moldo-Ashuu Pass is a high mountain pass at an elevation of 3.346m (10,977ft) above the sea level, located in the Naryn Region of Kyrgyzstan.
 It's one of the most famous hairpinned roads in the world.

-Pereval Kegety is a high mountain pass at an elevation of 3.832m (12,572ft) above the sea level, located in the Naryn Province, northern Kyrgyzstan.
+Pereval Kegety is a high mountain pass at an elevation of 3.785m (12,417ft) above the sea level, located in the Naryn Region of Kyrgyzstan.
 It’s one of the highest roads of the country.

-Taldyk Pass is a high mountain pass at an elevation of 3.615m (11,860ft) above the sea level, located in the Alai Mountain Range of the Osh Province, eastern Tajikistan.
-The pass is traversed by the paved M41 highway (Pamir Highway)
+Pereval Taldyk is a high mountain pass at an elevation of 3,615m (11,860ft) above the sea level, located in the Osh Region of Kyrgyzstan.

-Kyzylart Pass is an international high mountain pass at an elevation of 4.292m (14,081ft) above the sea level, located on the border of Tajikistan and Kyrgyzstan.
+Kyzylart Pass is an international high mountain pass located on the Tajikistan-Kyrgyzstan border, at an elevation of 4.292m (14,081ft) above the sea level.
 It’s one of the highest roads of the country.

-Located in the Naryn Province of Kyrgyzstan, Tash Rabat is a stone caravanserai (an extensive network of traveler’s inns along old caravan roads) in the middle of nowhere.
+Located in the At-Bashy district of the Naryn region in Kyrgyzstan, Tash Rabat is a stone caravanserai—an extensive network of traveler’s inns along old caravan roads—in the middle of nowhere.

 Pereval Barskaun is a high mountain pass at an elevation of 3.760m (12,335ft) above the sea level, located in the Tian Shan mountains of the Region Issyk-Kul, in Kyrgyzstan.
 It’s one of the highest mountain roads of the country.